Bylaws of the Segmented Woodturners Corporation

 ARTICLE 13 – DISSOLUTION

 By two-thirds vote of members following the Association’s voting procedure, the Association may be dissolved.
-Upon the dissolution of the Association, the Board of Directors shall, after paying or making provisions for the payment of all liabilities of the Association, dispose of all assets of the Association exclusively for the purposes of the Associaion in such manner or to such organization or organizations organized and operated exclusively for educational purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)3 of the Internal Revenue Code (or the corresponding provision of any future United States Revenue Law), as the Board of Directors shall determine.
-Any such assets not so disposed of shall be disposed of by an order of the proper court, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
+Upon the dissolution of the Association, the Board of Directors shall, after paying or making provisions for the payment of all liabilities of the Association, distribute the assets for one or more exempt purposes within the meaning of Section 501(c) 3 of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
+Any such assets not so disposed of shall be disposed of by court of competent jurisdiction in the county in which the principal office of the organization is located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
 In no event shall the assets of the Association be distributed to or inured to the benefit of any individual member.

 Article 14 – AMENDMENT HISTORY